Keto vs Low Carb – Know the Difference

 Keto vs Low Carb

-In recent years it has been firmly declared that the number one enemy for perfect body and health are carbohydrates.
+In recent years it has been firmly declared that the number one enemy of the perfect body and health is carbohydrates.

-Therefore all the trendy diet plans for weight loss tend to be low on carbs, high on proteins and healthy fats.
+Therefore all the trendy diet plans for weight loss tend to be low on carbs and high on proteins and healthy fats.

 Low-carb and Keto Diet

-They are different diets but what is the difference exactly?
+They are different diets, but what is the difference exactly?
 And which one is better?
-You are in right place to find the answers.
+You are in the right place to find the answers.

 We will explore the fundamental differences between low-carb and ketogenic diets so that you can make a competent and informed choice of the most suitable meal plan for you in the future!